-Spring 2020 Course Offerings
+Spring 2023 Course Offerings

 Hispanic Studies 337: Latino Identity in the U.S. (4)

 The diverse population of Latino groups traces its origins to a variety of countries and their experience in the United States is quite varied.
 This course will examine the socio-historical background and economic and political factors that converge to shape Latino/Hispanic identities in the United States.
 This class will explore issues of race, class, and gender within the Latino community in the United States (Chicanos, Puerto Ricans, Cubans, Dominicans, Central and South America).
 Prerequisites: 312 or 316.Offered in Spring.